Your Hospital Stay

-The Case Management team will interview you when you are admitted to the unit, to insure that your transition out of the hospital is safe and that you will have the services that your doctor has ordered to continue your care.
+The case management team will interview you when you’re admitted to the unit to ensure that your transition out of the hospital is safe and that you will have the services that your doctor has ordered to continue your care.
 Your bedside nurse will educate you on your medications, make certain all your prescriptions are ordered and provide you with written instructions on what to do when you leave the hospital.

-You and your family have an important role in your continued care, by making sure you have discussed any questions or concerns with your healthcare team before you are discharged.
-We encourage you to ask questions!
-For example:
+Make sure you have discussed any questions or concerns with your health care team before you’re discharged.
+We encourage you to ask questions, such as:

 - How long will I be in the hospital?